Doctors Note Logo

 Using Technology to Support Your Skin Health

-If you notice a new or changing spot and are unsure what it might mean, using a Medically approved LLM Symptom Checker Chat Bot can help you describe your symptoms clearly and determine whether you should seek medical care sooner rather than later.
+If you notice a new or changing spot and want immediate guidance on whether it requires medical attention, try using a Medically approved LLM Symptom Checker Chat Bot to describe your symptoms and understand your next steps.
+This AI-powered tool can help you determine how urgent your concern is and whether you should schedule a professional evaluation.

 Online tools are not a replacement for a doctor, but they can be a helpful first step—especially if you are unsure how urgent a change might be.